Crossing Borders with Peru MotoDreamer Part 2. Have you, as an Adventure Motorcycle Touring Rider, got this experience on your bucket list?

 What is it like crossing borders with Peru?

 The high Peruvian Andes are home to the densest concentration of snow-capped summits and glaciers in the entire mountain range.
-With roads that wind their way along the ridges of towering cliffs.
-Each descends steeply into valleys and climbs breathtakingly upwards to high passes.
+To say nothing of the roads that wind their way along the ridges of towering cliffs.
+Also, each descends steeply into valleys and climbs breathtakingly upwards to high passes.

 Peru is crisscrossed with some of the most exciting mountain routes on earth.